 Mathematics for Business II

-This course is a continuation of Mathematics for Business I. The class will look at additional elements on Matrix Theory, Input-Output Analysis., Introduction to Optimization Theory (or Mathematical Programming) and its applications to Economics, as well as computer applications used for solving problems.
-Prerequisites: highly recommended Mathematics for Business I.
+This course is a continuation of Mathematics for Business I. The class will look at additional elements on matrix theory, input-output analysis, optimization theory (or mathematical programming) and its applications to economics, as well as computer applications used for solving problems.
+Prerequisites: Mathematics for Business I highly recommended.